department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/edu-direct-deposit/design/uat/dd-edu-uat-research-plan.md

 <!-- - Do you need to change the direct deposit information for your educational VA payments? (pass = yes) -->
 - Are you identity-verified (LOA3)--using ID.me, DSLogon, or MyHealtheVet--on VA.gov? (pass = yes)
   - This can be confirmed by having users sign into VA.gov with any of their credentials and having them go to the VA.gov profile.
   - Can you log-in using your ID.me, DSLogon, or MyHealtheVet username and password now? (pass = yes)
+  - Are you OK with re-entering your existing bank information? (pass = yes) (You **could** change your bank info if you need to)
+  - If so, do you have your bank routing number and your account number available? (pass = yes)
 - At least one woman
 - At least one person of color
 - At least one participant 35 or under and 1 participant over 55